- Latin America

 Adults & couples

-With vintage furniture and a laidback atmosphere, Selinda Explorers aims to create the ambiance of those early days of European exploration.
+With vintage furniture and a laidback atmosphere, Selinda Explorers is the sister camp to Selinda Camp and aims to create the ambiance of those early days of European exploration.
 Helped, in part, by the remote location along the Selinda Spillway, in the beating heart of the 130,000-hectare Selinda Reserve - a stay here is a true expedition.

 The Selinda Reserve has a reputation as one of the best safari destinations in the world and the land surrounding the camp can be explored by jeep, on foot and canoe (seasonal, when water levels are high enough), allowing you to pace yourself, soak up the landscape and encounter its native inhabitants in their natural habitats.